Research Events & Seminars

 Women's Work in Music Conference 2025

-The Fifth International Conference on Women’s Work in Music will be held at the Old Royal Naval College, 29 – 31 August 2025.
+The Fifth International Conference on Women’s Work in Music was held at the Old Royal Naval College, 29 – 31 August 2025.

 Parallax: Showcase Series